subhashgunda/pcf-automation/README.md

 ## Automation Jobs

 The ```rundeck-jobs``` folder contain rundeck job specifications that are meant to be run from within a Pivotal OpsManager instance.
-The jobs download this repository and runs the scripts locally as the default Pivotal OpsManager user named ```ubuntu```.
-The jobs create a workspace directory within the user's home directory where all scripts, configuration and data is maintained.
+The jobs download this repository and run the scripts locally as the default Pivotal OpsManager user named ```ubuntu```.
+They create a workspace directory within the user's home directory where all scripts and configuration are maintained.

 ```
 /home/ubuntu/
     workspace/
-        downloads/
         scripts/
         configs/
-        backups/              <-- Folder where all backups will be written to.
-                                  If possible set this up as a remote NFS mount.
 ```

 To setup rundeck you will need to configure your Pivotal OpsManager VM as a node.
 If necessary setup an ssh-key to enable Rundeck to ssh into the node without a password challenge.
 You will also need to generate a ssh key, which OpsManager can use to clone the automation and configuration git repositories.
 Run the following command in OpsManager and add the contents of the generated public key to the git repositories.
 Alternatively you can reuse an already generated ssh key whose public key has been added to the git repositories.